About This Site

 This site is absolutely free for you to use.
 You can read through the entire guide and apply any actions that help you, all without spending any money.

-We do make recommendations throughout this site for tools made by other companies.
+I do make recommendations throughout this site for tools made by other companies.
 On some steps, you will need those tools to complete the goal as presented.
 Most of those tools have a free version, but some of those tools are paid (to those other companies).
-We try to offer options for both paid and free tools when possible.
+I try to offer options for both paid and free tools when possible.